ppcasm/sharkshit64/README.md

-This is the firmware used to work together with Rick Weiss's SharkShit64 open source ESP32 based Interact Sharkwire Online clone.
+This is the firmware used to work together with Richard Weick's SharkShit64 open source ESP32 based Interact Sharkwire Online clone.